Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 ### Creating OIDC service

 An OIDC service is used for services that support OIDC authentication.
 It allows users to authenticate with Authentik and then access the service.
-I have created a module for this as well, see below for details on how to create this module.
+I have created a module for this as well.
+See below for details on how to create this module.

 #### Using the module

 Each OIDC service is configured with a module that takes the following parameters:

 - `name`: The name of the application.
-- `slug`: The URL-friendly identifier for the application, used in the `external
+- `slug`: The URL-friendly identifier for the application, used in the external host.
-- `client_id`: A unique identifier for the OIDC client, this is used to identify the application in Authentik, generate this as a UUID.
+- `client_id`: A unique identifier for the OIDC client.
+This is used to identify the application in Authentik.
+Generate this as a UUID.
-- `redirect_url`: A list of redirect URLs for the application, these are the URLs that the user will be redirected to after authentication.
+- `redirect_url`: A list of redirect URLs for the application.
+These are the URLs that the user will be redirected to after authentication.

 Then I use the module like this: